ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 7. In the Advanced Settings window,
    - On the Local adapter list, select Microsoft iSCSI Initiator.
    - On the Initiator IP list, select the IP address that corresponds to the host.
 In this case, you are connecting two network interfaces on the storage device to a single network interface on the host.
 Therefore, this interface is the same as the one that was provided for the first session.
-   - On the Target Portal IP list, select the IP address for the second data interface that is enabled on the storage device.
+   - On the Target Portal IP list, select the IP address for the second interface that is enabled on the storage device.

      You can find the second IP address in the **{{site.data.keyword.blockstorageshort}} Detail** screen in the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/classic/storage){: external}.
       {: tip}